NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ## Testing the Bot

-You can also test this configuration in an interactive mode using the NeMo Guardrails CLI Chat.
+You can also test this configuration in an interactive mode using NeMo Guardrails CLI Chat.

 > **NOTE**: make sure you are in the folder containing the *config* folder.
 Otherwise, you can specify the path to the config folder using the `--config=PATH/TO/CONFIG` option.